epigenelabs/pyComBat/README.md

 # pyComBat

-pyComBat is a Python 3 implementation of ComBat (1), one of the most widely used tool for correcting technical biases, called batch effects, in microarray expression data.
+pyComBat [1] is a Python 3 implementation of ComBat [2], one of the most widely used tool for correcting technical biases, called batch effects, in microarray expression data.

+More detailed documentation can be found at [this address](https://epigenelabs.github.io/pyComBat/).

 ## Minimum dependencies